emberjs/rfcs/text/0322-deprecate-copy-copyable.md

 ### Official code bases and documentation

 We do not actively teach the use of `Ember.copy`.
-[True?
-Not true?]
-We will need to remove any passing references to `Ember.copy` from the Ember guides, from the Super Rentals tutorial, and anywhere it appears on the website.
+It doesn't appear anywhere in our guides, website, or tutorial.
 Once it is gone from the code, we also need to verify it no longer appears in the API listings.

 We must provide an entry in the deprecation guide for this change:
 * describing the use of `to = Object.assign({},from)` for shallow copies.